-- 1. The uRA makes a reservation request to the root Aggregator AG_0 on behalf of the user to Connect STP A to STP F. - 2.
-AG0 receives the request (A,F), and after validation, performs path finding to determine an endto-end path through the various networks. - 3.
-PCE0 uses NSI Topology over the whole service region to determine an explicit Transport Plane path for the request, returning three Connection segments (A,B)(C,D)(E,F). - 4.
+- The uRA makes a reservation request to the root Aggregator AG0 on behalf of the user to Connect STP A to STP F. - 2.
+AG_0 receives the request (A,F), and after validation, performs path finding to determine a viable path for the requested end-points A and F. - 3.
+PCE0 uses NSI Topology over the whole service region to determine a viable Transport Plane path for the request, returning two Connection segments (A,B)(C,F). - 4.
 AG0 then sends the Connection request for segment (A,B) to AG1 which represents the only signaling path to uPA1. - 5.
 AG1 receives the request (A,B), and after validation, performs path finding to determine which local STP should be involved in the Connection reservation. - 6.
-PCE1 determines that both the source and destination STP are managed by uPA1 and returns the Connection segment (A,B). - 7.
-AG1 then makes a reservation request to the uPA1 for the local Connection segment (A,B). - 8.
-With uPA2 having only a trust relationship with AG2, AG0 sends the request to uPA2 for Connection segment (C,D) via AG2. - 9.
-AG2 receives the request (C,D), and after validation, performs path finding to determine which local STP should be involved in the Connection reservation. - 10.
-PCE2 determines that both the source and destination STP are managed by uPA2 and returns the Connection segment (C,D). - 11.
-AG2 then makes a reservation request to the uPA2 for the local Connection segment (C,D). - 12.
-To complete the end-to-end Connection, AG0 sends the request for Connection segment (E,F) to AG2 as it is the only signaling path to uPA3. - 13.
-AG2 receives the request (E,F), and after validation, performs path finding to determine which local STP should be involved in the Connection reservation. - 14.
-PCE2 determines that both the source and destination STP are managed by uPA3 and returns the Connection segment (E,F).
+PCE1 determines that both the source and destination STP are managed by uPA1 and returns the Connection segment (A,B). - AG1 then makes a reservation request to the uPA1 for the local Connection segment (A,B). - 8.
+AG0 then sends the Connection request for segment (C,F) to AG2 which represents the signaling path to uPA2 and uPA3. - 9.
+AG2 receives the request (C,F), and after validation, performs path finding to determine a viable path for the requested end-points C and F. - 10.
+PCE2 uses NSI Topology over its service region to determine a viable Transport Plane path for the request, returning two Connection segments (C,D)(E,F).

-15. AG2 then makes a reservation request to the uPA3 for the local Connection segment (E,F).
+- 11. AG2 then makes a reservation request to the uPA2 for the local Connection segment (C,D). - 12.
+To complete the end-to-end Connection, AG2 makes a reservation request to the uPA3 for the local Connection segment (E,F).

-NB: It should be noted that since Connection segments (C,D) and (E,F) are distinct, steps 8-11 and 12-15 can be done in parallel.
+NB: It should be noted that since Connection segments (A,B) and (C,F) are distinct, steps 4-7 and 8-12 can be done in parallel.
 This can be generalized to anywhere an AG has multiple children